tristola/scoreboard/README.md

 ==========
 Phone:
 -----
-Scoreboard to have score card of the situation.
+- Scoreboard to have score card of the situation.
+- List of recent games
+- connecting to bzar kikkeri first

 TODO:
 -----